MLCyberSecOps/monero_cli_data_race/README.md

 ## Research Purpose

-This tool is developed for education and research purposes to analyze potential concurrency issues.
+This tool is developed for software engineering education and research purposes to analyze potential concurrency issues.
 It does not contain any exploits.
 The analysis is not intended for publication.

 ## Author